rasmus-storjohann-PG/pathways-backend/README.md

 # Welcome to the Pathways Repo

-## web
-This is the front for the application, built with React.
-### To start:
-`PORT=5001 npm start`

-## api
-This is the backend for the application, built with Express.
+This is the backend for the Pathways application, built with Express.

 ### Environment setup
 Make sure you have the following Environment vars set: